hellosign/logstash-fundamentals/examples/grokking_rules.md

 ## Skipping to the end to see what the closing paragraph is

 1. Use regex-anchors. `^` and `$` will give you the biggest bang for your performance optimization time.
-2. Tiering your matches lets you group filter-statements on a component in ways that are easier for a group to maintain.
+2. Tiering your matches lets you group filter-statements on a component in ways that are easier for an engineering group to maintain.